AnahitDavtyan1/anahit-demo-todo-list/README.md

 `sh
     .env.sample -> .env
     `
-Change the variables according to our environment
+Change the variables according to your environment

 ## Available Scripts